 Bartko still filed a claim against Fresno State, saying he did not leave voluntarily.

-The Fresno Bee reported that the athletic department hired Meredith Jenkins, formerly an administrator at Auburn, as the interim deputy.
+athletic department hired Meredith Jenkins, formerly an administrator at Auburn, as the interim deputy.

 However, Jenkin’s departure from Auburn was not without controversy.
 A softball player filed a Title IX complaint against the school, alleging a relationship with an assistant coach.
 Several players had proof of the relationship in the form of text messages, AL.com reported.